mdshaik-aws/HRGFSA_Task-KSA/README.md

 ## 📘 Project Overview

-This project shows how to **automatically deploy a simple web application** to a Kubernetes cluster using modern DevOps practices.
+This project shows how to **automatically deploy a HRGFSA web application** to a Kubernetes cluster using modern DevOps practices.

 **Key points:**